Texas A&M’s Response to Sixx

 Following the law:

 - The U.S. Food and Drug Administration requires therapies be proven to be safe in animals before they can be tested in humans.
-This especially true of treatments that carry high risk, such as gene and stem-cell therapies.
+This is especially true of treatments that carry high risk, such as gene and stem-cell therapies.

 - Unfortunately, no complete alternatives to animal research exist at this time, though Texas A&M currently uses computer models, epidemiological studies, cell cultures, and other alternative methods when possible, but none of those can give researchers the vital and comprehensive information that’s required.